 - 495 kg for a two seat amphibian or floatplane

-A microlight must also have a stalling speed at the maximum weight authorised not exceeding 35 knots calibrated speed.
+- Stalling speed at the maximum weight authorised not exceeding 35 knots (Calibrated Airspeed).

 Whatever their size or shape all Microlights are designed to be fun to fly and inexpensive to operate.